Contact Us

 While classified among milder neurological diseases and disorders, chronic tension headaches can significantly diminish cognitive function, work performance, and overall quality of life when inadequately managed.

-If you or a loved one is living with a neurological disorder, advanced treatment options are available.
+If you or a loved one is living with a neurological condition, innovative and non-invasive treatment options are available.

 Call us at (917) 388-3090 or click to request a regular or telehealth appointment.